 - It is a cheaper means of transport.

 Air Transport includes airplanes and helicopters which are very fast means of transport.
 Today, almost all nations of our earth are interconnected by air transport.
 However, air transport is more expensive as compared to other means of transport.

 An Aeroplan carries both people and goods from one country to another country, It flying over deserts, forests, mountains, seas, and oceans.
 The place from where Aeroplanes take off or land is called an airport.
-Helicopters are most useful for rescue operations while disasters like floods, earth quack etc., as they can take us to places where Aeroplanes cannot go.
-The rocket used to go out of earth’s atmosphere, in space.
+Helicopters are most useful for rescue operations while disasters like floods, earth quack, etc., as they can take us to places where Aeroplanes cannot go.
+The rocket used to go out of the earth’s atmosphere, in space.
 This is the fastest mean of transport.
-With rocket, human beings are able to reach the moon now.
+With a rocket, human beings are able to reach the moon now.